Columbia Association

-Columbia Association (CA) is a management organization for the financing, and maintenance of common-use facilities of The Rouse Company planned development of Columbia, Maryland.
+The Columbia Association is a management organization for the financing, and maintenance of common-use facilities of the planned community of Columbia, Maryland.

 Organizational structure

 CA was originally named The Columbia Park and Recreation Association, Inc. The association was responsible for developing public amenities, transportation systems, snow removal, and landscaping promised in its application for New Town Zoning.
 The funding for the association would be provided by a combination assessment and use-fees.

 The seven-member CA board was originally staffed with representatives of the development company with James Rouse as president.
 The association developed a "one lot-one vote" system, with which gave majority control to the Rouse Company.
 Control of the association to residents was planned to transfer in phases through 1980.
 In 1967, 285 residents were able to establish a 5-person council in Wilde Lake, which in turn would provide the first elected board member.

 CA originally planned on self-sufficiency through its own taxing authority.
 However, in 1968, CA negotiated with the county commissioners to pay for and build the Banneker Fire Station and charge an assessment to residents to pay for the equipment.
 Howard County remained responsible for all continuing capital and operating expenses thereafter.

 By 1970, CA had grown to 5,500 members, three five-member village boards with a $1.5 million budget and $5.75 million in debt.

 In 1982, the association created the Columbia Archives non-profit organization.
 The organization is managed by CA's Board of Directors with a mission to chronicle documents relating to Columbia and James Rouse.
 The organization is public relations resource for Columbia, selecting and displaying historic artifacts that place the development in a positive light.